 A Guest Post by Catrin Cooper

 Most successful entrepreneurs started as a freelancer.
 They provided various services, from data mining to producing to writing.
 But to become a successful entrepreneur, you must build a prolific freelance career first.
 You need more than luck as it requires access to some of the best clients online.
 In this post, let’s talk about some ways to help you turn into a successful entrepreneur from being a freelancer.
+Luckily, there are plenty of freelance writing and other remote jobs you can land while you’re self-employed these days.

 #1 Have a Marketing Strategy